Cold gas formation triggered by active galactic nuclei jet feedback in galaxy cluster cores: Discussion and conclusions

 We have studied a specific mechanism where jet-induced off-axis turbulent motions in the hot gas lead to compression and in-situ condensation into cold clumps, typically on a time scale of a few $10\mathrm{s}\ \mathrm{Myr}$.
 The proposed process happens simultaneously while the jet heats up the ICM and increases its entropy to the levels consistent with the cool-core clusters.
 We assessed the validity of the proposed cold gas formation model by using tracers, which allowed us to directly link in the simulation localised compression regions in the hot gas (spatially associated with jet propagation sites) and the formation of cold clumps from the same perturbed gas after about a cooling timescale.

+After having highlighted and tested the validity of the proposed model, we want to stress that this scenario is not the only channel to produce cold gas in cluster cores.
+Indeed, the entire amount of warm and cold gas found outside of the innermost regions is not only generated starting from jet-induced compression, as it is unlikely that this mechanism alone has a sufficient efficiency for this task.
+For example, also the advection and uplift of cold or low entropy gas from the centre, due to the jet expansion, has been proposed to promote further cold clump formation, while entraining and mixing with the hotter and less dense gas outside of the cluster core \citep{gaspari12, Voit2017, Jennings2023}.
+Furthermore, in observed galaxy clusters, density fluctuations that lead to thermal instabilities can be generated by other astrophysical processes like galaxy wakes, cosmological accretion, and compressive turbulence driven by other sources \citep{Voit2018, Voit2021, Choudhury2019, Fielding2020}.

-Furthermore, during its expansion into the ICM, the jet may uplift central gas with low entropy.
-Such cold gas, entrained with the hotter and less dense gas outside of the cluster core, has been proposed to promote further cold clump formation \citep{gaspari12, Voit2017, Jennings2023}.
-Our model is not in contrast with this picture, but highlights a further important effect, which we were able to isolate thanks to the very high spatial resolution of jet lobes in our simulation and detailed gas radiative cooling modelling down to the molecular phase.
+Our model is not in contrast with this global picture, but it highlights a further important effect, which we were able to isolate thanks to the very high spatial resolution of jet lobes in our simulation and detailed gas radiative cooling modelling down to the molecular phase.
 To summarize, our main conclusions are as follows:\\ $\bullet$ The compressive motion induced by the (lateral) jet expansion strongly widens the overdensity distribution and generates relatively dense localized regions in the ICM, where cold gas clumps form on a time scale of $\sim 30\ \mathrm{Myr}$;\\ $\bullet$ The regions of the hot ICM that experience this rapid cooling process are those characterised by significant compression and low absolute value of vorticity; \\ $\bullet$ Statistically, this process prevalently occurs when the local turbulent Mach number in the hot gas is $\sigma_{\mathrm{hot}} / c_{s, \mathrm{hot}} \approx 0.3$;\\ $\bullet$ The process of cold clump condensation (positive feedback) happens despite the presence of the AGN-driven jet distributed heating (negative feedback), which prevents the over-cooling catastrophe.

 The formation process for cold gas clumps identified in this work is physically well-motivated; although only future, more systematic studies will allow us to quantify its efficiency in converting hot into cold gas, as well as to generalise its validity to a larger number of host systems.
 However, integrated with a model which can explain how hot, rarefied jets can uplift cold gas from the centre to large distances, this study sets the basis for a more complete scenario that incorporates key physical mechanisms for cold gas formation and redistribution.
 Future observational data, including X-ray spectroscopy, molecular and warm gas kinematics, as well as deep, high-resolution jet lobe radio maps, in conjunction with detailed AGN-driven jet simulations, such as the ones presented here, will finally help us to unlock the nature of the puzzling filamentary nebulae residing in the centres of cool-core clusters.